 Similar to the head wrap, the turban hat became a trendy evening style in the previous decades, but remained popular into the mid-1920s.
 It could simply be a very long piece of fabric wrapped into a full hat, or a sewn cap, or gathered fabric.
 Rich fabrics like velvet or metallics were the most becoming for the evenings.
 A turban is a wonderful option for women who don’t want to style their hair.

 More about hats and turbans.

 1920s Headband Styles Today

-A 1920s style headband, cap, or bandeau is a must for an evening affair.
+A 1920s style headband, cap or bandeau is a must for an early 1920s evening affair.
 The most stunning tiaras and hair clips are usually found in wedding specialty shops or Asian import stores.
 These are often made with faux pearls and rhinestones.
-Even the cheapest ones are quite beautiful set into your 1920s styled hair.
+Even the cheapest ones are quite beautiful when set into your 1920s styled hair.

-1. A silk or satin ribbon tied around my head and in a big bow at the back.
-Very simple yet very accurate to the 1920′s.
+- A silk or satin ribbon tied around my head and in a big bow at the back.
+Very simple yet very accurate to the early 1920s.

-2. A pretty feather clipped to one side of my head such as a peacock feather.
+- A pretty feather clipped to one side of my head, such as a peacock feather.

-3. A lace or rhinestone headband designed to be more around the top of your head and often be worn across the forehead too.
-If you have a wide head you may nee to cut the band and bobby pin the sides in place.
+- A lace or rhinestone headband designed to sit around the top of your head can often be worn across the forehead, too.
+If you have a large head, you may need to cut the band and bobby pin the sides in place.